 Not a few months later, I was diagnosed with another hernia.
 This time stainless steel mesh was stitched around my inguinal canal.

 Many years have passed and I know live as my true self, Carla.
 However, in the back of my mind that conversation with the surgeon has always nagged at me.
 Then one day, after exhaustive research, I found what may have been the answer: Persistent Mullerian Duct Syndrome (PMDS).
-Males with this disorder have normal male reproductive organs, though they also have a protocol version of a uterus and fallopian tubes, which are female reproductive organs.
+Males with this disorder have normal male reproductive organs, though they also have a proto version of a uterus and fallopian tubes, which are female reproductive organs.
 The uterus and fallopian tubes are derived from a structure called the Müllerian duct during development of the fetus.
 The Müllerian duct usually breaks down during early development in males, but it is retained in those with PMDS.

 The first noted signs and symptoms in males with persistent Müllerian duct syndrome are usually undescended testes (cryptorchidism) or soft out-pouchings in the lower abdomen (inguinal hernias).
 The uterus and fallopian tubes are typically discovered when surgery is performed to treat these conditions.